ouya/docs/marmalade.md

 #### Callback Process

-Invokes the Marmalade ODK Extension to get the Gamer UUID and invokes the respective callback on completion.
+The callback process begins by first invoking methods in the Marmalade ODK extension.

+Methods that retrieve information asyncronously need callbacks to return the data.

+The supplied callbacks are invoked upon completion of the extension operation.

+The success callback will be receiving the data being requested.

+The failure callback will return if an error was detected.

+The cancel callback will invoke if the user cancelled the operation.

+'OuyaPlugin_asyncOuyaFetchGamerUUID' invokes in the extension in a separate memory space.

 ```
 OuyaPlugin_asyncOuyaFetchGamerUUID(